-Using a Sound Wall in the Classroom
+Congratulations on Choosing to Use a Sound Wall in the Classroom!

 Trying something new can often make you feel unsure, anxious or even overwhelmed.
 We hope that the 3 webinar sessions and the new Reaching and Teaching Every Reader handbook will help give you a start in preparing your classroom and yourself for a more refined and explicit approach to teaching early reading.